jamesaduncan/osom.guide/src/executive.md

 1. Review and analyse fitness data & maps
 1. Issue mandates to manipulate the service network
 1. Review Correction of Error documents
-1. Consider and publish guidance
+1. Consider, publish and endorse guidance
 1. Endorse Communities of Practice
 1. Mediate between services
 1. Monitor and advocate doctrine